Follow our easy guide on how to get rid of moths. Our tips should keep these pesky creatures out of your wardrobe and away from your clothes for good

 Whatever you do, avoid cardboard boxes, as moths can chew their way through these without any problems.

-Moths lay their eggs in areas where the larvae can hatch and feed undisturbed; in the case of carpet, on keratin in the wool.
+You have been diligent in protecting your wardrobe from moths, but unfortunately thats not the only place they can infest.
+The winged creatures often lay their eggs in carpets, preferably in areas where the larvae can hatch and feed undisturbed; such as on keratin in the wool.
 The damage occurs mostly around the edges of a room, especially if the carpet is shaded or covered by a rug.
 Open areas with lots of foot traffc and natural light are rarely attacked, so activity on your stair carpet will be along the skirting or stair strings.

 To eliminate carpet moths, use a moth spray designed for use on carpets.
 You need only apply it along the edges, but ensure the treatment reaches the base of the tufts, where the larvae feed, by parting the rows with your hand – repeat after 30 days.